Things to Do in Arequipa: 12 Must-See Spots in Peru’s White City

 The Cathedral of Arequipa

 The Cathedral is located on the north side of the Plaza de Armas.
 It is a twin-towered cathedral which has been largely rebuilt over the centuries, as a result of the earthquakes in the region.
+I did not know Peru was prone to earthquakes until I got there!
 Building commenced in 1540, but was only really completed in 1656.
 Again, earthquakes and fires led to its rebuilding over and over.
 It is an impressive building overlooking the main square.
 I didn't get a chance to go inside, but I am sure it is well worth the visit.

 Monasterio de Santa Catalina